3102-Labs-Inc/adcortex-python/docs/source/api_reference.rst

    :nosignatures:

    adcortex.chat_client.AdcortexChatClient
+   adcortex.client.AdcortexClient

-Detailed documentation for the ADCortexChatClient is provided below.
+Detailed documentation for the ADCortexChatClient and AdcortexClient is provided below.

 ADCortexChatClient
 ------------------